10 Best Day Trips from Orlando You Won’t Want to Miss

 Before becoming a state park, Homosassa Springs was a train stop in the 1900s.
 Passengers used it as a place to cool off in the water and have a picnic before continuing to their next destination.

 Besides seeing all the natural wildlife, you can go hiking or have a picnic in one of the nature reserve areas.
-Make sure to check out the Fish Bowl Underwater Observatory that floats in the spring’s water.
+Check out the Fish Bowl Underwater Observatory that floats in the spring’s water.
 It’s a great way to see marine life up close.

 Homosassa Springs Wildlife State Park is located at 9350 W Fishbowl Drive, Homosassa, FL, 34448.
 They are open every day from 9 to 5:30.
 Tickets are $13.